ePages-de/soapclient/java/README.md

 ## Regenerating stub classes ##

-1. run "./gradlew java:generate" (Linux) or "gradlew.cmd java:generate" (Windows) in project folder.
+1. run "./gradlew java:generate" (Linux) or "gradlew.cmd java:generate" (Windows) in root-project folder.
 2. If epages6 is not installed locally, use the gradle property "wsdlBaseUrl" to point to a WSDL directory or an epages6 installation (-PwsdlBaseUrl=http://somehost/WebRoot/WSDL/)